jpulido12/jpulido12/README.md

 jpulido12/jpulido12 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
 Hello!
 My name is Joemari Javier Pulido from the beautiful island of Saipan in the Northern Marianas Islands.
-Broadly, my academic interests include Psychology, Neuroscience, Computer Science, and Evolution.
-Specifically, my interests are in Computational Neuroscience, Cognition, Sensation and Perception, Artificial Intelligence, Machine Learning, Bayesian Statistics, and Neuroimaging.
+Broadly, my academic interests are in Computational Neuroscience/Psychology, Cognition, Sensation and Perception.
+My specific interests are in Natural Language Processing, Artificial Intelligence, Machine Learning, Neural Nets, Bayesian Statistics, and Neuroimaging.

 The Computational Theory of Mind posits that the brain is a computer and that cognition is computation.
 If cognition is computation, then this means that there is a computational model that could be created to model cognitive processes.
 This is what I am interested in!
 I am interested in creating computational models of cognition.
 Why?
 In Mathematics, when we have a formula for a function we are able to predict an output given an input.
 Therefore, with a computational model of cogntion we may be able to predict human behavior in respect to a cognitive process given the inputs that they have acquired from their environment through their senses.